 Purpose: To generate secondary sources of income from investments without taking much of risks.

 Hybrid – Equity Oriented or Balanced Fund

 If we allocate 65 to 80 percent of a fund to equity and assign remaining to debt and similar instruments, then what we get in return is a Hybrid-Equity fund.
 These funds allow you to enjoy good returns and low-risk rates courtesy their significant allocation in debt funds.
 Market gurus believe that it is better to invest in these than to go for an equity-debt portfolio as there is no tax imposed on the debt funds in the mix.
-Returns are taxed at 15% if sold before one year, post this period a 10% tax is applicable on the gains
+It has returns that are taxed at 15% if sold before one year, post this period a 10% tax is applicable on the gains

 Purpose: Invest in these funds instead of buying a different kind of equity-debt funds with 60-40 allocations.
 These funds are best to moderate your risk with a fair return in the high-risk portfolio.